Research

 Action 4.3

 Increase the breadth of training and effective mentoring pathways.
-Partner with other GW schools and institutions (including School of Engineering & Applied Science, the School of Public Health, Children’s National and the DC VA) for cross-disciplinary research programs.
+Partner with other GW schools and DC institutions for cross-institutional research programs.
 Establish financial mechanisms to effectively manage multi-school research training programs.

-Metric(s): Pursue extramurally funded training program in areas of strength.
-Establish faculty mentoring programs in all basic, clinical and health science departments for all assistant professors.
-Develop leadership programs for midlevel and senior faculty.
+Metric(s): Increase extramurally funded research and training programs in areas of strength, develop new research program projects.
+With Faculty Affairs, establish faculty mentoring programs in all departments for all assistant professors.
+Develop research leadership programs in Center for Faculty Education.
+Stimulate independent investigators with pilot funds.

 Timeline: 2023-2026